BruckCode/chips_input_autocomplete/README.md

 - `showOnlyUnselectedOptions`: Whether to show only options that are not already selected. (default: `true`)

 ### Callbacks and Event Handling
+- `onChanged`: Callback when the chips value changes.
-- `onChanged`: Callback when the text field changes.
+- `onChangedTextField`: Callback when the text field changes.
 - `onEditingComplete`: Callback when editing is complete.
 - `onSaved`: Callback when the form is saved.
 - `onChipDeleted`: Callback when a chip is deleted, with chip content and index.